-In summer, the projection room of CIT Cinema at Radnická turns into a space for site-specific installations, revising the medium of moving pictures and the conditions of cinema projection.
-Adam Turza’s Spectacle: Residuum stops time in the middle of one sequence or film frame as we find ourselves in a black space between action and reaction, at the point of completed destruction, just before fully realizing the consequences of this action.
+During summer, the projection room of CIT Cinema at Radnická turns into a space for site-specific installations, revising the medium of moving pictures and the conditions of cinema projection.
+Adam Turzo’s Spectacle: Residuum stops time in the middle of one sequence or film frame as we find ourselves in a black space between action and reaction, at the point of completed destruction, just before fully realizing the consequences of this action.
 The act of extinction is, however, not a sudden and unpredictable accident, rather it puts us in the animal skin from the fable about a boiling frog.

 The metaphor of the apocalypse is, in the case of Adam Turzo’s installation, materialized in a spatial installation responding to the physical space of the auditorium and stage.
 The central scene of the stage is an arid landscape with the remains of abraded ceramic vessels along with an electric grinder and work clothes.
 The volume and scale of the ubiquitous clay dust testifies to the extent of the destroyed objects and the long hours of grinding.
 The dusty landscape inside the black box cinema and the material of the clay evokes a range of images: a kind of strangely skewed archaeology of the future, the demise of civilization through the destruction of a tradition of ceramics dating back to prehistory, but also allegorical motifs of creation and the demise of man.
 The residue of the spectacle we are watching, however, does not end with the boundary between stage and auditorium.
 The theme of absence of installations permeates the seating space.
 Up to this point, we could interpret the installation as a genre of a particular baroque still life, a perfect suspension of time at a certain point of decay, only with different attributes of futility.